 When it comes down to it, Irish dance styles are often inspired by everyday fashion trends and couture designs.
 Sure, we love a full bun wig and bedazzled shoe buckles, but much of the dance scene's fashion influence comes courtesy of real-world styles.
 For a sneak preview of Irish dance styles in years to come, look to pieces that strut the Fashion Week runways.

-and check back here on Irish Central's Irish dance page for timely updates and news from Dublin starting Saturday, February 11th!
+Bookmark this page and check back here on Irish Central's Irish dance page for timely updates and news from Dublin starting Saturday, February 11th!